ozturkfemre/unsupervised_learning_with_feo/index.md

 In the rest of this book, we’ll explore various clustering algorithms and learn how Principal Component Analysis (PCA), a dimensionality reduction technique, works.
-We’ll see how it’s calculated step by step and how to implement it in R. You can also test and reinforce what you’ve learned with the exercises at the end of the book.
+We’ll see how it’s calculated step by step and how to implement it in R and Python.
+You can also test and reinforce what you’ve learned with the exercises at the end of the book.
 Keep in mind that machine learning is like an iceberg; teaching is what’s visible, learning is the hidden part of the iceberg.
 If you don’t practice what you’ve learned with various datasets, you’ll essentially learn nothing.
 Considering all of this, I hope this book will be beneficial for you.

 # 2. Choosing the Optimal Number of Clusters